vpon-data/data-sdk/docs/Android.md

 ```

 ## Send Data
-Data SDK provides methods to send data in different scenarios:
+Data SDK provides tracker.sendEvent() method to send data in different scenarios.

-#### tracker.sendEvent()
-tracker.sendEvent() can be used when a specific event is triggered.
 By using the tracker.sendEvent(), you can define a custom event that collects specific data.
-For example, you can define a onClick() event when a user clicks a item.
+For example, you can define an onClick() event when a user clicks an item.
 Please refer to the sample code below:

 ```java
 public void onClick(View v) {